Hadokane/CCI_PP4_Radicool_Store/README.md

 This project was created to attain a **Diploma in Web App Development** from [Code Institute](https://codeinstitute.net/ "Code Institute").

-The academic aim of this project is to design a Full Stack web application, offering multiple component apps, built using Django framework.
+The academic aim of this project is to design a Full Stack web application, offering multiple component apps, built using the Django framework.

 As the site owner, I will achieve this by offering an E-commerce website named "Radicool."